allegro/marathon-consul/README.md

 all nodes in the datacenter and migrate all services registered there.
 Optionally, you can provide `--consul-tag` to match the one configured in your marathon-consul installation if you did customize it.

 If you have multiple datacenters you should migrate each one separately.
+It's safe to run the migration script multiple times – it skips services already in the new format.

 ## Known limitations